ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 [MacDown](https://macdown.uranusjr.com/) is a similar free tool for macOS.
 It allows highly customisable Markdown rendering and has some extra features, such as auto-completion.

-My Markdown editor of choice, though, is [Typora](https://typora.io/), available for both Windows and macOS.
+My Markdown editor of choice, though, is [Typora](https://typora.io/), available for Windows, macOS, and Linux.

 What’s ground-breaking about Typora’s design is that it gets rid of the preview window.
 Instead, Markdown syntax symbols are seamlessly replaced with a preview of formatted text as you write, offering a distraction-free experience.